hmcts/pre-api/README.md

 TASK_NAME=CleanupLiveEvents ./gradlew bootRun
 ```

+## How to update Swagger OpenAPI docs
+This is done automatically through Github Actions when you open a PR

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details